esaadilla2/PemrogramanKontroler/README.md

 The system continuously performs:

 - realtime ADC sampling
-- pressure level monitoring
+- pressure monitoring
-- anomaly detection
+- Pressure calculation
-- leak simulation detection
+- Pressure anomaly detection
-- watchdog monitoring
+- Leak simulation using potentiometer
-- fault recovery handling
+- LED and buzzer alarm activation
-- buzzer and LED alert activation
+- UART serial monitoring

 The project is designed as an embedded realtime system simulation prototype for industrial instrumentation and control applications.